gui-marques/gui-marques/README.md

 🚀 About me

 My name is Guilherme Silva from Brazil (🇧🇷).
-I've been working as Front-End Developer since 2013 and currently I'm developer at [Evolution Informatica](https://evolutioninformatica.com.br).
-I'm passionate about open source projects, so I've created some projects as [SevenFlix](https://github.com/slayonthunder/sevenflix/tree/master/seven-flix) and I've always loved to produce a lot of content during my career.
+I have worked as a Front-End Developer since 2013 and am currently a Systems Analyst.
+I'm passionate about open source projects, that's why I created some projects like [SevenFlix](https://github.com/slayonthunder/sevenflix/tree/master/seven-flix) and I've always loved producing a lot of content during my career.

-In my free time I like to play (and watch) soccer (⚽️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵).
+In my free time I like to play (and watch) football (⚽️), watch films (🎞️) and series (📺), read books (📚), listen to music (🎵).

-- 🔭 I’m currently working as a front end developer [@Evolution](https://evolutioninformatica.com.br/)
+🔭 I am currently working as a Protheus Systems Analyst at [ATI Brasil](https://www.atibrasil.com.br/).
-- 🌱 I’m learning about React JS, React-Native and JavaScrip.
+🌱 I'm learning about React JS, React-Native and JavaScrip.
-- 🎓👨‍🎓 Graduated in Information technology management.
+🎓👨‍🎓 Graduated in Information Technology Management.
-- 📌 I live in Guaratuba - PR
+📌 I live in Guaratuba - PR

-Would you like to find me?
+Would you like to meet me?

 ![Guilherme Silva's github stats](https://github-readme-stats.vercel.app/api?username=gui-marques&show_icons=true&theme=radical)